Retain7/Wimbledon_2026/README.md

 ## Limitations

-- **Grass-only training set is small.** Restricting to `is_grass` matches leaves 3,311 matches out of 32,237 logged (10.4%) — grass has the shortest ATP season of any surface.
-This is the main reason imputation (feature medians) is doing real work for players with thin grass history, and it's why `min_samples_leaf=25` is set as high as it is relative to the depth.
 - **No time-decay on historical rates.** `grass_win_rate`, `top10_win_rate`, etc. are unweighted career rates — a win from 2015 counts identically to one from last month, despite tennis form and injury cycles moving faster than that.
 - **Static, not conditional, simulation.** `simulate_tournament` uses the same pre-tournament `win_prob` for every round of the bracket, including the final.
 It doesn't re-condition on actual round results (an early upset is new information the model currently never sees).
 - **Uncalibrated probabilities.** Random forests are known to compress probabilities toward 0.5 relative to true frequencies, particularly with a smoothing parameter like `min_samples_leaf=25`.
-No calibration layer (Platt/isotonic) or reliability check has been applied yet, so these probabilities are better trusted as a *ranking* of players than as literal frequencies.
+No calibration layer or reliability check has been applied yet, so these probabilities are better trusted as a *ranking* of players than as literal frequencies.
 - **Missing shot-level data.** Granular data — serve speed, rally shot placement, forehand/backhand pace — isn't available yet at the resolution needed for this project, but is being generated for future versions.
 - **Random-fold rather than time-respecting validation.** GroupKFold prevents leakage within a match but still shuffles matches across years into folds, so the CV score can be modestly optimistic relative to a true walk-forward (train on past years only, test on the next) evaluation.